jsbohnert/stegastl/README.md

 # stegostl
-Embedding data (steganography) in 3D STL models
+Experimental tools embedding data (steganography) in 3D STL models

 # Introduction
 Can you spot a difference between these two Benchy models?